-“Oh, yeah, one of the other crewmembers gave me that name.”
-I said.
+“Oh, yeah, one of the other crewmembers gave me the name,” I said.
 “You’ll meet her soon, I’m sure they’re looking for us.”

-She came over to lay down next to me.
+She came over to lay next to me.
 “I look forward to it.”

 I woke up the next day to the smell of more cooking fish.
 Tammy was already up and cooking over the fire.

 “Still in a bad mood I see…” I rubbed the sand off me when I stood up.
 She surprised me by handing me a stick of fish she had already bitten off.
 “Thanks,” I said sarcastically, but with a smile.
 “Where’s Lone?”
 She pointed in the direction of her water ship.
 “Fishing?”

 She nodded and then informed me, “Kiko and Rei should be here soon.”